-No future amendments are anticipated.
-New Zealand will consider any proposed amendments to either agreement on a case by case basis, and any decision to accept an amendment would be subject to the usual domestic approvals and procedures.
+46 No future amendments are anticipated.
+New Zealand will consider any proposed amendments to TIEA or the Supplementary Agreement on a case by case basis, and any decision to accept an amendment would be subject to the usual domestic approvals and procedures.